SEAN: Mid-April brings us a wide variety of titles, with something for absolutely everyone.

-MELINDA: That actually sounds like it might be up my alley.
+MJ: That actually sounds like it might be up my alley.
 I should check it out.

 SEAN: I suspect that the Tournament Arc Fairy Tail has been doing is about to get totally derailed in Vol. 37, which is likely for the best.
 This has been around the right length for a tournament arc.

 As for Missions of Love, this 7th volume will no doubt see everyone continue to not get together in the most soap opera way possible.

 ASH: This series is such a guilty pleasure for me.

 SEAN: And the volume that everyone has been waiting for (or at least people like me who enjoy amusing name/number jokes), No. 6 No. 6.